wimdetroyer/study-notes/java-concurrency-in-practice.md

 If **more than one** thread has access to some shared state, and _at least one of them writes to it at some point_ , the acesss to that shared state must be managed by use of _synchronization_.

 it is important to write code with thread safety in mind, even though concurrency might not be needed at the time, because it is far easier to work with **existing** thread-safe code, than to **retrofit** it.

+## Chapter 3 - TODO

+## Chapter 4 - Composing objects

+### Client side locking

+Client side locking means that _client code_ using an object X uses the intrinsic lock object X has to guard its state.

+When using client side locking, use _composition_.

+See code samples for more info